Why the calendar is the point: how structure drives fundraising accountability

 The month as a shared narrative

 There is a social dimension to the calendar that is worth naming.
-When 25 people each claim a day and fill it, something happens that does not happen in a typical fundraiser: the campaign becomes a shared story.
+When 25 people each claim a day and fill it, the campaign becomes a shared story in a very literal way.
 Everyone can point to their day.
 Everyone can see how the month came together.
 The calendar, at the end, is a record of collective action.

 This matters for organizational culture in ways that extend beyond the campaign itself.
 Communities that fundraise together with visible, shared accountability build a different kind of trust than communities that just donate to a common cause.
 The difference is the structure.
 The structure made the story possible.